Growing cannabis cuttings

 6. After 3-4 days continue to open and spray the plants every day, but this time leaving the greenhouse's vents open.

-7. After 8-10 days, if the substrate begins to dry, fill the greenhouse with one or two centimetres of water and leave it for 10-20 minutes so that the substrate gets moist again.
+7. After 8-10 days, if the substrate begins to dry, fill the greenhouse with one or two centimeters of water and leave it for 10-20 minutes so that the substrate gets moist again.

 8. After 12-14 days, remove the greenhouse cover.
 If after one hour the marijuana cuttings remain upright, leave them uncovered and continue spraying a few times a day.
 On the other hand, if after an hour the cuttings lose strength, spray them and put the greenhouse cover back.
 Try again a few days later.

-10. Transplant the cuttings to their growing pot and apply rooting fertiliser for marijuana during the following weeks.
+10. Transplant the cuttings to their growing pot and apply rooting fertilizer for marijuana during the following weeks.

 Happy growing!